 Stainless Steel Handpan vs. Nitrided Steel Handpan?
 What's the Difference?

-To help you make an informed choice you’ll be happy with, here’s a quick look at how stainless steel handpans differ from nitrided steel handpans.
+To help you make an informed choice you’ll be happy with, here’s an even more in depth look at how stainless steel handpans are different from nitrided steel handpans.
+A quick recap from video above:

 Stainless steel handpans typically have a sustain that is long, with a bright, complex timbre.
 Some players choose this steel for slow, meditative playing, or sound therapy sessions.